Search: 217 results

 The servants waited until they became worried and saw that he had still not opened the doors of the upstairs room.
 So they took the key and opened the doors—and there was their lord lying dead on the floor!

-It happened, when he had come, that he blew a trumpet in the hill country of Ephraim; and the children of Israel went down with him from the hill country, and he before them.
+It came about when he had arrived, that he blew the trumpet in the hill country of Ephraim; and the sons of Israel went down with him from the hill country, and he was in front of them.

 The Israelites again did what was evil in the sight of the Lord after Ehud had died.